dortania/OpenCore-Install-Guide/post-install/oc2hdd.md

 ![](/images/post-install/oc2hdd-md/usb-mount.png)

 Once the EFI's mounted, we'll want to grab our EFI folder on there and keep in a safe place.
-We'll then want to **eject the USB drive's EFI** as having multiple EFIs mounted can confuse macOS sometimes, best practice is to keep only 1 EFI mounted at a time(you can eject just the EFI, the drive itself doesn't need to be removed)
+We'll then want to **eject the USB drive's EFI** as having multiple EFI's mounted can confuse macOS sometimes, best practice is to keep only 1 EFI mounted at a time(you can eject just the EFI, the drive itself doesn't need to be removed)

 **Note**: Installers made with gibMacOS's MakeInstall.bat on Windows will default to a Master Boot Record(MBR) partition map, this means there is no dedicated EFI partition instead being the `BOOT` partition that mounts by default in macOS.